 If you’re reading this, it’s probably because your health insurance rates are going up, you feel like you’re out of options, and you’re considering pushing more costs onto your employees.
 Don’t do it.
 Why?
 For starters, lets remember why you offer benefits in the first place — to attract and retain talent, right?
-That said, pushing additional costs onto your employees will undermine your efforts to attract and retain talent, and according Employee Benefits News, it can cost as much as 33% (in direct costs, alone!) of an employee’s annual salary to replace them.
+That said, pushing additional costs onto your employees will undermine your efforts to attract and retain talent, and according Employee Benefits News, employee health insurance cost can be as much as 33% (in direct costs, alone!) of an employee’s annual salary to replace them.
 Second, we need to understand why your rates are going up in the first place.
 Has your broker explained the underlying factors and provided you with proven risk management strategies to address them?
 If your rates are going up, it’s most likely because you don’t have the right pieces in place.
 With the right strategies in place, there is no need push more expenses onto employees.
 In fact, many companies are able to reduce costs without reducing provider choice or raising deductibles or copays.
 Contact us if you’d like learn how our high-performance health plans bend the cost curve.

 Is your plan new, or are you revamping your benefits program?
 The first step is to identify your purpose: what is the goal of our program?
 Why do we offer benefits?
 Most companies offer benefits because it’s the most economical way to attract and retain talent.
 If talent acquisition and retention is your goal, then you’ll want to understand what your competitors are doing and make a calculated decision about what your contribution should be.
 To help us get a general idea of how much employers contribute to health plans, we turn to the the annual Kaiser Family Foundation (KFF) Health Benefits Survey for insight.
 How much do benefits cost per employee?

 Employer vs. Employee Contributions to Health Insurance